What is Virtualization Technology in Infrastructure Management:

 #2) Disaster Recovery: In case of data crash in the system or any other major fault, through the process of virtualization, it is easy to restore our virtual machines and make them run by moving them into another similar cloud system.

 Also, management and restoration will be easier by making use of the virtualization concept for data loss.

 #3) Save Energy: Converting the physical hardware into the virtual machine at the NOC center and at the remote end will lower the consumption of the power required to boot them and keep running.
 Thus overall energy is saved.

-But with the concept of virtualization, to run this network, only less than half of this space will be required, thereby saving the space, money and time.
+But with the concept of virtualization, to run this network, only less than half of this space will be required, thereby saving space, money, and time.

-#5) Deploying server easily: While running a network, if suddenly one of our servers seem to look like over utilized then we can very quickly grow a cloning image of the server and can grow another server which will work in accordance with the existing one.
+#5) Deploying server easily: While running a network, if suddenly one of our servers seems to look over-utilized then we can very quickly grow a cloning image of the server and can grow another server which will work in accordance with the existing one.

 Thus through virtualization, we can prepare a substitute and make it run very easily.
 While if we physically install a server, then it will take days or even a week to make it operational.

-The virtual machines also support 32-bit and 64-bit processor to work.
+The virtual machines also support a 32-bit and 64-bit processor to work.